Loyola Marymount University

 Journal of Accounting Literature

-"Accounting, Finance and Adverse Selection"
+"Accounting, Finance and Adverse Selection: Illustrations and Applications"

 2011 · Vol. 30, pp. 69–101